Szymon-Groch/RoadSign_detector/README.md

 - camera.py to detect signs from <b>default</b> webcam.
 - wideo.py to detect signs from video file.
 In console write a path to the wideo you want detect sings from (preferably in .mp4).

 click <b>Q</b> to end detection.

+<b>Make sure pretrained YOLOv8 AI model named "znaki.pt" is in the same directory as .py scripts </b>
+Alternatively modify the argument in the 'model' variable to match the file's current directory.